Dj51589/Angular7-with-stubby/README.md

 configuration setting is required.

 Open `package.json` and add a script `stubs: "stubby -s 1500 -d stubbs/stubby.json -w"`.
-Stubby needs some parameters to run it. `-s`: port number to run stubby server, `-d`: data file for stubby endpoints. `-w`: it will auto-relaod data files after any changes.
+Stubby needs some parameters to run it. `-s`: port number to run stubby server, `-d`: data file for stubby endpoints. `-w`: it will auto-reload data files after any changes.
 You can check more here https://www.npmjs.com/package/stubby.

 Now, after these settings, we have to check whether stubby server settings are correctly done or not.
 So now, run `npm run stubs` on command prompt.
 If it is done successfully, you will get successful message.